Investment at Butterley Reservoir

 In order to meet legal requirements around safety, improvements are essential to the spillway.
 The improvements, once complete, will ensure that the overflow continues to effectively protect the reservoir embankment from flood erosion and continue to serve its purpose as intended by its Victorian engineers.

-Please be assured that whilst a decision is made on our appeal, we have taken significant measures to ensure the safety of local residents.
-For example, visitors to Butterley reservoir will have noticed that we've lowered the reservoir level by over six metres, along with two other reservoirs further up the valley.
+For safety reasons, Butterley reservoir will continue to be drawn down by around six metres, along with two other reservoirs further up the valley.
 All three reservoirs will remain lowered until remedial works are carried out.

 Your questions answered

 If you have any feedback or questions about our improvements at Butterley, please email